mattermost-community/focalboard/website/site/content/guide/server-setup/_index.md

 weight: 1
 ---

+If you haven't alrady, first follow the [install guide](/download/personal-edition/ubuntu/) to install the Focalboard server.

 ## Registering the first user

 After installing the server, open a browser to the domain you used (or `http://localhost:8000` for local installs).
 You should be redirected to the login screen.
 Click the link to register a new user instead, and complete the registration.